Premier Foot & Ankle

 Gout is a complex arthritic disorder that causes sudden agonizing pain, especially in your big toe joint.
-If you suffer from gout, the compassionate podiatry team at Premier Foot & Ankle can treat you in Dallas, Plano, Allen, Mesquite, Celina, McKinney, and Frisco, Texas.
+If you suffer from gout, the compassionate podiatry team at Premier Foot & Ankle can treat you in Dallas, Plano, Mesquite, Celina, McKinney, Sherman, Irving, and Frisco, Texas.
 You can conveniently book your gout examination online, or you can call your most convenient office to book a visit.

 Gout, a type of arthritis, can affect any of the joints in your body, but usually, it occurs in the joints furthest from your heart, like your big toe.
 The reasoning behind this is that uric acid turns into jagged crystals as it reaches cooler temperatures in areas that don’t get as much blood flow (like your feet).

 Usually, uric acid, a byproduct of purine digestion, simply flushes away through waste and you don’t have any problems.
 Sometimes though, uric acid levels — and thus your risk of gout — can increase due to:

 - Poor kidney function